-completion of all 200- and 300-level NUR courses; NUR 405, 407
+completion of all 200- and 300-level NUR courses; NUR 405, 407 senior status in the nursing major

-NUR 445 : NCLEX-RN Preparation I
+NUR 445: NCLEX-RN Preparation I

 Students prepare for the National Council Licensure Examination (NCLEX-RN) utilizing a web-based program.
 A self-assessment is completed and a plan of study is developed in preparation for the NCLEX-RN exam.
 Strategies include the use of computerized exams and software and regularly scheduled meetings with faculty.
 Graded Pass/Fail.